Tom Jackson, SCMP, PLog

-Tom was recruited from Cameco by the English River First Nation of Patuanak, Saskatchewan, serving for several years as Chief Executive Officer of Tron Power Inc., as well as Chairman of Mudjatik Enterprises, both band-owned entities.
+Tom was recruited from Cameco by the English River First Nation of Patuanak, Saskatchewan, serving for several years as Chief Executive Officer of Tron Power Inc., a construction company, as well as Chairman of Mudjatik Enterprises, (both band-owned entities).

-He then joined the Saskatchewan Wheat Pool (now known as Viterra) as Director, Supply Chain Management in Regina, SK, for two years before accepting a position with Nexen Chemicals/Canexus Corporation as Director, Supply Chain based in North Vancouver.
+He then joined the Saskatchewan Wheat Pool (now known as Viterra) as Director, Supply Chain Management in Regina, SK, then accepted a position with Nexen Chemicals/Canexus Corporation as Director, Supply Chain based in North Vancouver.

 Over his 40-year career, he has worked in five different industries across western Canada.

 Tom holds the SCMP designation from the Supply Chain Management Association and the PLog designation from the Logistics Institute of Canada.
-He has served on the local, provincial and national boards of the SCMA, and is currently Director at Large and Indigenous Liaison Officer for the Logistics Institute of Canada.
+He has served on the local, provincial and national boards of the SCMA.

-Tom is a member of Whitefish (Goodfish) Lake First Nation #128 and looks forward to the challenges of his new position with the Goodfish Lake Business Corporation.
+Tom is a member of Whitefish (Goodfish) Lake First Nation #128.

 Chief Financial Officer